 Getting started in the world of points and miles can often be confusing, if not overwhelming.
 We get it.

 Airlines and their award pricing systems are frustrating.
-It's difficult to keep track of all the different credit card offers and points currencies out there.
+How many miles do you need to book that big trip, anyway?
+Plus, it's difficult to keep track of all the different credit card offers and points currencies out there.
 Which is best, and how can you get started?
 Let us help.

 Let's walk through a step-by-step guide to getting started with points- and miles-earning credit cards.
 With a slow start and the right information, you’ll have a solid base to get off the ground running.